-- Sword, Tournament – stable distance driver that can be powered into a long S-turn flight with a reliable finish.
+- Sword, Tournament – well-worn distance driver that can be powered into a long S-turn flight with a reliable finish.

 - Destiny, Tournament – understable to hold the long turnover drives with minimal fade at the end.
 And it holds the line really well until it runs out of steam.
 Also my primary backhand roller disc.